-Karen Christopher, Director of Community Relations
+Karen Immell, Director of Community Relations

-Karen Christopher is the Director of Community Relations at Marjorie P. Lee and has served Episcopal Retirement Services for 11 years.
+Karen Immell is the Director of Community Relations at Marjorie P. Lee and has served Episcopal Retirement Services for 11 years.
 Before her current position, Karen was PRN for social work, transportation, and then admissions.
 She permanently joined the ERS family as a marketing event planner and finally the Director of Community Relations.

 Now, Karen is responsible for creating waitlists and managing the admissions into the Memory Support Households.
 We recently sat down with Karen to discuss who to effectively plan ahead for a loved one’s senior care in this interview.

 Her favorite thing about working with these communities?
 “I love working with and building relationships with the Memory Support residents and families,” Karen said.

 Brittany Kauffman is our Memory Support Household Coordinator and has been in the position for just a few months.
 She served as our Admissions Coordinator for Short-Term Rehab for 3 years before leaving to be a stay-at-home mom for two years.
 Her role varies day-to-day, but mostly Brittany acts as the liaison between our residents, families, and staff.
 Her goal is to make sure our households run as smoothly as possible for our residents.